kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 Socialism is again high in favor in Western countries, particularly by the educated, bored, upper-middle-class that live everyday a comfortable life through the means of capitalist production while at the same time rail against it.

-They paint capitalism as the devil even though it cut extreme poverty (less than $1.90 per day) in half between 1990 and 2010.[^murphy2018ez] [^mitchell2018qu] [^rosling2015lc]
+They paint capitalism as the devil even though it cut extreme poverty (less than $1.90 per day) in half between 1990 and 2010.[^murphy2018ez][^mitchell2018qu][^rosling2015lc]

 It seems we never learn from our past.
 More and more people want to destroy the current way of life.
-Everywhere people talk about a restart of “how we live” or a “Great Reset”.
-These ideas always end in bloodshed and millions of dead people, because you can’t create a society on the drawing board. <q>Communism doesn’t know how</q>[^lindsay2021ut] which is why it fails each time.
+Everywhere people talk about a restart of “how we live” or a “Great Reset.”
+These utopian ideas always end in bloodshed and millions of dead people, because you can’t create a society on the drawing board. <q>Communism doesn’t know how</q>[^lindsay2021ut] which is why it fails each time.
 100 million dead people should have been enough to learn that it won’t work, but it seems like it doesn’t.

 ### Stanza 8